-- For separated bike lane widths, see page 34. - To determine priorities in constrained corridors, see page 35. - A constrained bike lane with of 4 feet may be used for short distances immediately adjacent to transit stops or accessible parking spaces to navigate around them.
-This constrained bike lane may only occur for the length of the transit stop or accessible parking space(s). - A significant visual contrast between the sidewalk and bike lane is required when the sidewalk buffer is eliminated.
+- For separated bike lane widths, see page 36. - To determine priorities in constrained corridors, see page 37. - A constrained bike lane width of 4 feet may be used for short distances immediately adjacent to transit stops or accessible parking spaces to navigate around them.
+This constrained bike lane should occur for the length of the transit stop or accessible parking space(s). - A significant visual contrast between the sidewalk and bike lane is required when the sidewalk buffer is eliminated.